 I always try to find middle-range, centrally-located hotels.

 You’ll find the accommodations I chose listed in the respective guides – see below.

-Most of all, I like to know where I will lay my
+Most of all, I like to know beforehand where I will lay my

 hat head as I get to an unknown city.
-Therefore, I always make a reservation in advance, and booking.com is, obviously, a great platform with lots of choices for every budget*:
+Therefore, I always make a reservation in advance, and booking.com* is a great platform with lots of choices for every budget*:

 Where to Eat

 On my first flight from Amsterdam to Lima, I was sitting between two Peruvian ladies.
-Obviously, they gave me great tips on what to do when in Peru.
-Irritatingly, everything they recommended had to do with food – was a regional dish.
+They gave me great tips on what to do when in Peru.
+Irritatingly, everything they recommended had to do with food.
 They did not rave about cultural heritage.
 They left the geographical wonders aside.
-All they were talking about were different delicacies’n’dishes.
+All they were talking about were different regional delicacies’n’dishes.

-This gave me an idea of the significance that food has for Peruvians.
+This gave me an idea of the significance of food for Peruvians.

 Therefore, you find delicious food in generous portions everywhere you go.
 Whether at stands on local markets or at high-end gourmet restaurants – you certainly won’t be starving.

 First and foremost, there is Ceviche.
 It’s typically an appetizer from very fresh, raw fish marinated and cured in lime juice.
 The fresh, zingy taste is increased by chopped onions, salt, and coriander.